KevinWorkman/HappyCoding/blog/_posts/2020-09-26-my-quarantine.md

 Ever since Stanley died, I've felt an all-encompassing sadness pretty much every second of every day.
 Around March, that sadness starts to quiet down a little bit, but I find myself not quite returning to normal.
 It's not like a graph that dipped down and went back up.
 It's more like I'm returning to a different version of myself.
 This version is angrier, less patient, and more stressed out.
 I don't know if that's a direct result of the Stanley stuff, or maybe the shift was always happening but I couldn't feel it because of the layer of sadness on top of it.

+At some point around here I start listening to [This Podcast Will Kill You](https://thispodcastwillkillyou.com/) (thanks Liz!), which started back in 2017 and covers a bunch of diseases and pandemics throughout history.
+It's amazing to me how much they already knew, or how much of what they talked about historically ended up applying to covid.

 I've been thinking about going on a road trip, and in early March I'm invited to a wedding on the east coast at the end of May.
 I think maybe I'll go on a long antisocial road trip, maybe rent a car, maybe work from the road for a few weeks.
 This becomes my go-to daydream.

 On March 12th I almost get into a physical fight with a guy who isn't wearing a mask.
 I'm not proud of the toxic masculinity of that moment, but it is fascinating to think about how much I've changed in a year.